 Getting to the Truth

-Nielson, Kaiser Foundation, Pew Internet, The American Academy of Pediatrics… they’re all doing research about media saturation and the effect of media in the lives of young people.
+Nielson, Kaiser Foundation, Pew Internet, The American Academy of Pediatrics…they’re all doing research about media saturation and the effect of media in the lives of young people.
 Lucky for us, they all seem to basically agree with their conclusions.
 But the funny thing I’ve noticed is how newspapers, magazines and TV reports filter the data.
-After all, the news has to be interesting… even shocking, right?
+After all, the news has to be interesting…even shocking, right?

 Here’s how it usually works.
 One of these groups of experts will release a study followed by a press release.
 Journalists read the studies and write their opinions, quoting the numbers that leap off the page.
 The common folk begin reading these articles and listening to the findings on the Today Show as they get ready for work.
-Pastor Jones stands up on Sunday morning quoting the most shocking of those numbers, and at lunch that afternoon, a group of elderly ladies in a booth at the local diner say, “Did you hear that 98% of teenage girls are prostitutes and drink a gallon of alcohol per hour?”
+Pastor Jones stands up on Sunday morning quoting the most shocking of those numbers, and at lunch that afternoon, a group of elderly ladies in a booth at the local diner say, “Did you hear that 98 percent of teenage girls are prostitutes and drink a gallon of alcohol per hour?”

 So don’t pay any attention to those email “forwards” and don’t believe the gossip.
 Check your sources (I wrote about this in detail before).
-That’s why you will always see us link our sources, so you can 1.)
-Know the validity of what you’re reading, and 2.)
-Take a look at the research with your own eyes.
+That’s why you will always see us link our sources, so you can 1.) know the validity of what you’re reading, and 2.) take a look at the research with your own eyes.